 If we are too busy pushing our own message, too obsessed with our amazing product offerings, and too eager to sell, listening actually becomes surprisingly difficult.
 But it offers something else that the twin sisters of telling and showing can achieve on their own – it offers a deeper and more real relationship with the consumer.

-We know this from our personal lives – nothing can make a dinner party feel like a Wagner Opera running long than being trapped next to a bad listener, who in a spell of verbal diarrhea insists on telling you every conceivable detail about himself.
+We know this from our personal lives.
+Nothing can make a dinner party feel like a Wagner opera than being trapped next to a bad listener who, in a spell of verbal diarrhea, insists on telling you every conceivable detail about himself.

-Of course, companies should tell about their products, and perhaps even more so they should tell about themselves and their visions.
-Today’s marketing is not just about touting the product and its amazing features, but rather about selling the underlying idea or the values or identities inherent in the product and the authentic company that stands behind it.
+Of course, companies should talk about their products, and perhaps even more so they should talk about themselves and their visions.
+Today’s marketing is not just about touting the product and its amazing features but about selling the underlying idea or the values or identities inherent in the product and the authentic company that stands behind it.
 But companies should also listen.
 They should listen and engage the consumer, not just communicate.
 And that goes for their other stakeholders too by the way.

-Ultimately, it is about building trust and affinity as a company – or what my good colleague Shahar Silbershatz would call corporate character.
+Ultimately, it is about building trust and affinity as a company – or what Shahar Silbershatz would call corporate character.

-If you listen you learn, but you also gain more credibility, and even the decisions you make that some customers might not like, they will be more willing to accept, if they somehow feel understood.
+If you listen, you learn, but you also gain more credibility and decisions that some customers might not like they will be more willing to accept if they somehow feel understood.